 More information can be found about the standards at https://www.invo.org.uk/posttypepublication/national-standards-for-public-involvement/

 The BHP PPIE team can offer support and guidance at every stage of the research cycle, and run monthly drop-in sessions to give further information and open up conversations with researchers.
 These are held alternately in the Institute of Translational Medicine café, situated within the Heritage Building on the Queen Elizabeth Hospital campus, and in the University of Birmingham’s Collaborative Teaching Laboratory.
-Dates and times are available on the following PDF: PPI drop in advert and workshop dates 2019
+Dates and times are available on our PPI drop in sessions and workshop dates 2019 leaflet.

 We have also developed a series of half-day workshops, which are open to patients, members of the public and researchers in any are of health and social care, either preclinical or clinical.
 These workshops range from an entry-level introduction to PPI, to more detailed sessions on establishing a PPI group, grant writing, and reporting on impact.
 To book on to a PPI workshop, visit the University’s CPD website.